|Immigration Cook Islands|

 From 30 August 2010, New Zealand (NZ) and Australian passport holders may also travel to the Cook Islands without seeking authority from the Ministry of Foreign Affairs and Immigration provided their passports are valid for at least seven days beyond their intended period of stay in the Cook Islands.

 For Cook Islanders, the personal details in the passport will usually show the place of birth in the Cook Islands.
 Descendants of Cook Islanders born outside the Cook Islands are issued, upon application, with a "Cook Islander Status" stamp in their passport.
 For Permanent Residents, their passports are endorsed with a Permanent Resident stamp.
-In the absence of a passport, a document confirming status from the Cook Islands Ministry of Foreign Affairs and Immigration, Consulate-General in Auckland, NZ or High Commission in Wellington, NZ may be accepted as sufficient authority to travel to the Cook Islands.

 If you have had any criminal convictions in any country, you must apply for permission to enter the Cook Islands via MFAI.
 A person with criminal convictions could be refused entry into Cook Islands if prior approval was not granted prior to entry.
 For travellers to the Cook Islands, the following documents may be scanned and submitted by email preferably in pdf format: